Boršice u Blatnice, Czechia

 Latest Patents

 Vojtěch Mahel holds a patent for "Charged particle sensors including wide bandgap materials."
-This invention provides charged particle microscopy systems, sensors, and techniques that improve the functionality of charged particle sensors.
-The patent describes a sensor that includes a housing designed for integration into a scanning electron microscope.
-The detector cell within the sensor features an acceptor layer made from a semiconducting material with a bandgap of at least about 2.0 eV.
-This design allows for enhanced detection capabilities, making it a valuable advancement in the field.
+This invention encompasses charged particle microscopy systems, sensors, and techniques.
+The charged particle sensor features a housing designed for integration into a scanning electron microscope.
+It includes a detector cell that is mechanically coupled with the housing.
+The detector cell comprises an acceptor layer made of a semiconducting material with a bandgap of at least about 2.0 eV.
+This layer has a first surface and a second surface opposing it.
+Additionally, the detector cell contains a first conducting layer on the first surface, a second conducting layer on the second surface, and electrical contacts for both layers.

 Career Highlights